ghazalerfani/Data-Visualization-Portfolio/README.md

 1. Introduces only 3 shark types to the audience, rather than an overwhelming 33.
 2. Uses a donut chart to make shark type attacks easier to compare to one another and illustrate the dominance of the big three shark types.
+3. Separates Fatal and Nonfatal attacks into two parts to make each more digestible.
-3. Explicitly writes the number of attacks by each shark type to make it more tangible and digestible.
+4. Explicitly writes the number of attacks by each shark type to make it more tangible.
+5. Allows the user to interact with parts of the donut chart to encourage engagement.

 Source: https://abcnews.go.com/US/shark-attacks-told-graphs/story?id=31779076